 Tattooing is minding the things of the flesh in a very visual and permanent way, and cannot please God (Romans 8:6-8).

 When we are minding the things of the Spirit of God, we will NOT be even thinking about tattoos (Romans 8:9-14).

 We are to mind the things that are God's - the eternal things - the heavenly, we are to gather to ourselves heavenly treasures that will not be taken away (Matthew 6:19-20), for God says that were our treasure is, there will our heart be also (Matthew 6:21).

 8. God says we are His temple

-We have laws to protect man's works of art, but there is no law to prevent man from defiling God's most precious creation - mankind.
+We have laws to protect manmade works of art, but there is no law to prevent man from defiling God's most precious creation - mankind.

-Those who have chosen to accept God's free gift of salvation, through faith in His Son Christ Jesus, are the children of God.
-God loves His children so much that He dwells inside of us, protecting us and guiding us on our journey home to Him.
+Those who have chosen to accept God's free gift of salvation, through faith in His Son Christ Jesus, are the children of God (Galatians 3:26).
+God loves His children so much that He chose to dwell inside of us, protecting us and guiding us on our journey home to Him.

 We have a just duty to keep God's temple pure and holy and undefiled.